-Every once in a while, there’s a big idea that forever changes the way we live and the tools we use.
+Every once in a while, there’s a big idea that forever changes the way we live.
 Think electric light bulbs, washing machines and, maybe, Amazon’s dream of drone deliveries.
-Ford’s new concept car with rooftop solar panels looks like it could be next on the list.
+Ford’s new concept car with rooftop solar looks like it could be next on the list.
 Don’t bet on it.

 General Motors Co., facing disappointing Chevrolet Volt sales, cut the starting price of the plug-in hybrid sedan by $5,000 to compete against the less- expensive and better-selling Toyota Prius and Nissan Leaf.